Electronic Funds Transfer (EFT) FAQ

 No, enrollment in the EFT program does not change your billing plan.
 However when your policy is renewed, at its expiration,

-it will automatically renew to a 12-pay installment plan (monthly installments).
+it will automatically renew to a 10 or 12 pay installment plan.

 What happens when I cancel my EFT enrollment?

-When you cancel EFT enrollment, normal billing will continue, but installment service charges will apply.
-If the billing
+When you cancel your EFT enrollment, normal billing will continue, but installment service charges will apply.
+If the

-plan was a 12-payment plan, (only available for EFT customers) the billing will be changed to either a 9-payment or
+billing plan was a an EFT 10 Pick a Day, or EFT 12 Payment Plan, the billing will be changed to either a 9-payment

 When can I enroll in EFT?